Chain Online Customer Agreement (Standard Plan)

 Following receipt of the Initial Notice of Dispute, the parties will consult and negotiate with each other in good faith and, recognizing their mutual interest, attempt to reach a just and equitable solution of the Dispute that is satisfactory to both parties (“Direct Dispute Resolution”).
 If the parties are unable to reach a resolution of the Dispute through Direct Dispute Resolution within thirty (30) days of the receipt of the Initial Notice of Dispute, then the Dispute will subsequently be resolved by arbitration as set forth below.

 (b) Arbitration.
 IN THE EVENT THAT A DISPUTE BETWEEN THE PARTIES CANNOT BE SETTLED THROUGH DIRECT DISPUTE RESOLUTION, AS DESCRIBED ABOVE, THE PARTIES AGREE TO SUBMIT THE DISPUTE TO BINDING ARBITRATION.
-The arbitration will be conducted before a single neutral arbitrator and will be administered in accordance with this document and the Rules and Procedures for the Arbitration.
-The arbitration will occur in Saint Kitts and Nevis, and the laws of Saint Kitts and and Nevis shall govern this Agreement, without regard to any conflicts of laws provisions thereof.
+The arbitration will be conducted before a single neutral arbitrator and in accordance with this document and the Saint Kitts Arbitration Act.
+The arbitration will occur in Nevis, Saint Kitts and Nevis, and the laws of the Saint Kitts and Nevis shall govern this Agreement, without regard to any conflicts of laws provisions thereof.